Любите искусство и антиквариат?

 And if you look closely—what past does its smile hold?

-What do you feel when plastic that has survived the change of eras and ideas comes to life in your hands?
+What do you feel when plastic that has survived the change of eras and ideas comes alive in your hands?

 Perhaps it's time to ask yourself: what part of your childhood is waiting to be invited to play again?